the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 Now, the simplifier and solver reflection.
 This just puts together all of our bits from before.

 There is one subtlety here with regards to `withReconstructed`.
-We are reflecting on the record parameters to `Product`{.Agda} and `is-product`{.Agda} to determine the objects involved in things like `⟨_,_⟩`{.Agda}, which Agda will mark as `unknown` by default.
-This will cause `build-obj-expr`{.Agda}
-to then fail when we have expressions involving nested `_⊗_`{.Agda}.
+We are reflecting on the record parameters to `Product`{.Agda} and `is-product`{.Agda} to determine the objects involved in things like `⟨_,_⟩`{.Agda}, which are typically dropped from the reified forms of projection applications.
+Not having them available would cause `build-obj-expr`{.Agda} to fail when we have expressions involving nested `_⊗_`{.Agda}.
+Wrapping everything in `withReconstructed`{.Agda}
-Wrapping everything in `withReconstructed` causes Agda to fill in these arguments with their actual values, which then fixes the issue.
+causes Mikan to fill in these arguments with their actual values, which then fixes the issue.

 ```agda
   simpl-macro : ∀ {o ℓ} (𝒞 : Precategory o ℓ) (cartesian : ∀ X Y → Product 𝒞 X Y) → Term → Term → TC ⊤